No Back Pain

 Why this site is called ' No Back Pain '

 As a horse owner, I have always been very aware of how my horses ' backs look and how they evolve.
-I've always checked them for tenderness and been very frustrated when a horse has been sore or strapped in its back.
-What was the reason, the saddle, the riding or something completely third.
+I've always checked them for soreness and I've been very frustrated when a horse has been sore or tense in its back.
+What was the reason, the saddle, the riding or something else.

 Therefore, it is incredibly important to me that the horse has no pain in the back, because only then can I make sure it gets a strong and well-developed topline-hence the name.